alimourii/Codingame-Spring-Challenge-2023/README.md

-# Codingame spring Challenge 2023 - Rank 40 Worldwide 🚀
+# Codingame Spring Challenge 2023 - Rank 40 Worldwide 🚀

 ## Overview
 I participated in the Codingame Challenge 2023 and achieved a global ranking of 40!
 It was an exciting experience and I'm thrilled to share my journey with you.